sci-oer/java-resource/README.md

 4. Replace the `database.sqlite` file with the new one from `course/wiki/database.sqlite`
 5. Rebuild the container using the docker build command

-Alternativly if there is a large number of wiki pages to import that already exist as markdown files an alternative process can be used.
+Alternatively if there is a large number of wiki pages to import that already exist as markdown files an alternative process can be used.

 1. Create the folder `course/wiki/files`
-2. Place all of your markdown files to be imported into that folder, the files should have the following frontmatter so they can be imported with the desired title, tags, and if it should be published or not.
-Subfolders can also be used
+2. Place all of your markdown files to be imported into that folder, the files should have the following front matter so they can be imported with the desired title, tags, and if it should be published or not.
+Subfolder can also be used
 ```
 ---
 title: Untitled Page
 description:
 isPublished: 1
-tags: coma, seperated, list
+tags: coma, separated, list
 ---
 ```
 3. Start the container _with_ the volume mount `docker run -it --rm -v "$(pwd)/course:/course" judi:latest`
 4. Go to http://localhost:3000 and navigate to Administration > Storage > Local File System
 5. Enable local file storage, set the Path to `/course/wiki/files`
-6. Scroll to the bottem of the page and run `Import Everything`, now all of the wiki pages should be imported
+6. Scroll to the bottom of the page and run `Import Everything`, now all of the wiki pages should be imported
 7. Exit the container
 8. Replace the `database.sqlite` file with the new one from `course/wiki/database.sqlite`
 9. Rebuild the container using the docker build command